BhavanaAgrawal73/Auto-PPT-Generator/README.md

-# 📊 Gyaan Deck – Auto-Generate a Presentation from Text
+# 📊 Auto PPT Generator -  Auto-Generate a Presentation from Text

 **Your Text, Your Style – Turn bulk text or markdown into a polished PowerPoint presentation.**